chandanparihar1986/anagram_assessment_030722/README.md

 =============

 The aim of this assessment is to
-* Demonstrate an anagram program using Scala to identify all anagram words given in the input file i.e. words.txt
+* Demonstrate a program using Scala to identify all anagram words given in the input file i.e. words.txt
 * Once identified, write the pair of anagram words to an output file i.e. output_anagram.txt
 * Create test cases and cover a few edge cases too